The Khorasan Group.

 How many KG operatives are there, you ask?
 Well, I’m glad you asked.
 There are 50 of them, “or so.”
 “Or so” is probably carrying a lot of weight in that sentence, if you’re wondering.

 But are these guys a real immediate threat?
 You’ll note that after the airstrikes the Pentagon started downgrading the threat KG poses from “imminent” to “aspirational” (actually, they’d already started walking back the “imminent threat” talk the day before the bombing started, but you get the idea).
 I don’t know how we’re defining “aspirational” in this context, but it seems like there are probably a whole bunch of groups around the world, including some back home, that “aspire” to attack the United States.
 A “senior U.S. counterterrorism official” told Foreign Policy that “Khorasan has the desire to attack, though we’re not sure their capabilities match their desire,” which, again, doesn’t sound all that imminent.
-DNI James Clapper says that “in terms of threat to the homeland, Khorasan may pose as much of a danger as the Islamic State,” which is a lot less impressive than the pre-airstrike assessments we were hearing since, at the risk of beating a dead horse, Daesh (the Islamic State) isn’t a serious danger to us here at home right now.
+DNI James Clapper says that “in terms of threat to the homeland, Khorasan may pose as much of a danger as the Islamic State,” the seriousness of which depends on your estimation of the threat that IS poses.

-If you’re conspiratorially minded, like Marcy Wheeler (who makes a good case, don’t get me wrong), then all this information about the Khorasan Group and its imminent threat was strategically leaked to burnish (it was self-defense!) what is otherwise a legally almost indefensible decision to expand the air war against Daesh into Syria.
+If you’re conspiratorially minded, like Marcy Wheeler, then all this information about the Khorasan Group and its imminent threat was strategically leaked to burnish (it was self-defense!) what is otherwise a legally almost indefensible decision to expand the air war against IS into Syria.
 Of course, “preemptive self defense” is only permissible when the threat is, in fact, imminent (if “aspirational” is the new standard, then I guess the Iraq War was legal after all).
-Lund suggests that the Khorasan leaks weren’t intended to justify bombing inside Syria, but were intended to justify making Nusra a target of the bombing, because we’re concerned that they’ve regrouped from suffering several losses to Daesh and are tightening their control of the area around Aleppo.
+Lund suggests that the Khorasan leaks weren’t intended to justify bombing inside Syria, but were intended to justify making Nusra a target of the bombing, because we’re concerned that they’ve regrouped from suffering several losses to IS and are tightening their control of the area around Aleppo.

 These are all speculative theories, but then again so is pretty much everything else out there about Khorasan right now.